mseyfi/mseyfi.github.io/posts/VLM/BLIP.md

 #### **2. Multimodal Mixture of Encoder-Decoder (MED)**

 This is the core innovation of BLIP.
-It^\primes a single text transformer model based on BERT that has been modified to operate in three distinct "functionalities" by sharing most of its parameters.
+It's a single text transformer model based on BERT that has been modified to operate in three distinct "functionalities" by sharing most of its parameters.

 ##### **Functionality 1: Unimodal Text Encoder**

 *   **Purpose:** To encode text separately from the image.
 *   **Architecture:** This is essentially a standard **BERT** model.
 It takes a text input, adds a `[CLS]` token at the beginning, and processes it through its transformer layers to produce contextualized word embeddings.
-*   **How it^\primes Used:** This functionality is activated for the **Image-Text Contrastive (ITC) loss**.
+*   **How it's Used:** This functionality is activated for the **Image-Text Contrastive (ITC) loss**.
 The model encodes the text and the ViT encodes the image independently.
 The resulting `[CLS]` embeddings for the image and text are then compared to see how well they align, pushing positive pairs closer in the feature space.
 This is shown on the left side of Figure 2.

 ##### **Functionality 2: Image-Grounded Text Encoder**